QAOAKit/QAOAKit/README.md

 pytest
 ```

+#### Nauty installation issues

-If you have an issue like "Illegal Instruction (core dumped)", you may have to force pip to recompile Nauty binaries (`pip install --no-binary pynauty pynauty`) or install Nauty separately: https://pallini.di.uniroma1.it/
+If you have an issue like "Illegal Instruction (core dumped)", you may have to force pip to recompile Nauty binaries (`pip install --no-binary pynauty pynauty`), use conda (`conda install -c conda-forge pynauty`) or install Nauty separately: https://pallini.di.uniroma1.it/

-#### Contributing
+### Contributing

 You should set up the linter to run before every commit.
 ```